yamahei/google-home-notifier/README.md

 # google-home-notifier
-Send notifications to Google Home
+Send notifications to Google Home.
+Enhanced the correspondence of multiple devices.

 #### Installation
 ```sh